rgenge/Forum_Hub/README.md

 ## About

-Basic ForumHun that saves your topics, return all topics, return selected topics, delete topics and edit topics.
+Basic ForumHub that saves your topics, return all topics, return selected topics, delete topics and edit topics.
+It will have at first a Login Validation using JWT and Spring Security to handle that.

 ## Specs
 This project uses the Maven Wrapper, which enables users to build and run the project without having Maven installed globally.
 All necessary Maven files are included in the repository.